MisterTB/terraform-beginner-bootcamp-2023/README.md

 This will run a plan and pass the changeset to be executed by terraform.
 Apply should prompt yes or no.
 To automatically approve a plan, the auto approve flag can be passed. eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`

+This will destroy any resources in your terraform.tfstate file.
+You can also use the `--auto-approve` flag to avoid the confirmation prompt.

 ### Terraform Lock Files

 `terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.